 If one more Californian tells me how “progressive” California is, I am going to scream.

 “Progressivism” is the term applied to a variety of responses to the economic and social problems that were introduced to America by industrialization.
-It began as a social movement and grew into a political one.
+It began as a social movement and grew into a political one, seen as a political science, too many people are keeping at just that, a science of theory on what should be put in place, not enough are trying manage policies as an actual political manager would do, if you’re interested in wanting to actually make a change and be progressive, you can learn more about this degree here.
 Early Progressives rejected Social Darwinism, believing that the problems society faced — such as poverty, violence, greed, racism and class warfare — could best be addressed by providing a good education and efficient, safe workplace and protecting the environment.

 As the ideology developed, it came to represent four core values: Progressives have a two-part definition of freedom: “freedom from” and “freedom to.”